olin-ars/oars-roboboat/tutorials/git_tutorial.md

 ###Adding the OARS repo

 If you haven't already cloned the OARS repo to your computer, do that now.
-Go to [the OARS git repo](https://github.com/olin-robotic-sailing/ors-git-repo) and click **Clone or download** on the right.
+Go to this year's [OARS git repo](https://github.com/olin-robotic-sailing/oars-roboboat) and click **Clone or download** on the right.
 Choose SSH rather than HTTPS and copy the link.

 Use your terminal to navigate to the local folder into which you want to clone the repo.
 Once there, type
 ```